Fuel prices, oil refining: the executive office of FN Samir delivers its opinion

 Finally, the Front reiterates its insistence on the opening of a global investigation with a view to determining responsibility for the damage caused to the Nation following the privatization of the SAMIR company and the silence of senior officials in the face of the abuses and excesses of the former owner of this company.

-4. The Front considers that the opinion of the Competition Council on the increase in fuel prices comes at a time when Moroccans are awaiting a decision on the complaint relating to suspicions of cartels on the prices of hydrocarbons, a file pending since 2016, although it confirmed evidence about the existence of concentration in the sector and the absence of conditions of competition within the fuel market, which exposed the rights of consumers to predation by large companies controlling more than two-thirds of the market.
+4. The Front considers that the opinion of the Competition Council on the increase in fuel prices comes at a time when Moroccans are awaiting a decision on the complaint relating to suspicions of cartels on the prices of hydrocarbons, a file pending since 2016, although it confirmed evidence regarding the existence of concentration in the sector and the absence of conditions of competition within the fuel market, which exposed the rights of consumers to predation by large companies controlling more than two-thirds of the market.

-Nevertheless, the point of view of the parties, chosen with selectivity, was not taken into account when the Competition Council ruled on its own recommendation that it had previously issued where it considered that Morocco should hold the keys refining industries, when he avoided talking about the years 2016-2017, the report of the parliamentary information commission and the prices applied before the liberalization of the sector by the Benkirane government and, finally, when he tried to lift the accusation of conflicts of interest and sweeten the profits of large distribution companies that buy refined products at high prices on the international market.
+Nevertheless, the point of view of the parties, chosen with selectivity, was not taken into account when the Competition Council ruled on its own recommendation that it had previously issued where it considered that Morocco should hold the keys refining industries, when he avoided talking regarding the years 2016-2017, the report of the parliamentary information commission and the prices applied before the liberalization of the sector by the Benkirane government and, finally, when he tried to lift the accusation of conflicts of interest and sweeten the profits of large distribution companies that buy refined products at high prices on the international market.

 5. The Front considers that the amendments proposed by the government to the law on the Competition Council and to the law on freedom of prices and competition are not sufficiently convincing to justify the suspension of the work of the said Council in the file hydrocarbons.